-This course looks at how can we use our creative powers to "meet the needs of the present without compromising the ability of future generations to meet their own needs" in line with the goals of sustainable development.
-Designed for students from all MCAD disciplines, this course reviews a brief history of sustainability through the lens of creativity and visual aesthetics.
+Paired with the goals of sustainable development, our creative powers can help "meet the needs of the present without compromising the ability of future generations to meet their own needs."
+This course covers a brief history of sustainability through the lens of creativity and visual aesthetics.
 Students will examine existing sustainability frameworks that seek to balance the social, environmental, and economic goals of the world we live in.
 The course also looks at current events and terminology related to climate science, social equity, and the circular economy.
-Throughout the second half of the semester, students work in teams with clients to find solutions for aspects of sustainability for individuals, citizens, and consumers.
-This course fulfills studio elective credits for BFA students.
+Students work individually and in teams, using collaborative processes to find sustainable solutions for individuals, citizens, and consumers.
+This course fulfills a studio elective for BFA students.